robin-raymond/zax.io/meta-types.md

 #### Meta-function selection using the `concept` directive

 For meta-functions, the `[[concept]]` directive can be used as a compile type mechanism to check if the function can be selected as a candidate for a given input, or output argument specified.
-If the the code in the `[[concept]]` block fails to compile or returns false then the meta-function cannot be selected as a legal candidate by the caller.
+If the code in the `[[concept]]` block fails to compile or returns false then the meta-function cannot be selected as a legal candidate by the caller.
 The executed code must evaluate to a `true` or `false` statement.

 ````zax
 IsSelectable final : (result : Boolean)(ignored : ) [[concept]] = {